-- Collect & Preserve All Paperwork From Your Case
+Collect & Preserve All Bankruptcy Paperwork

-The petition, the notice of filing and the discharge are the most important documents.
+The petition, the notice of filing, and the discharge are the most important documents.
 If you lost them you can pay and get them online at a minimal cost.
 Why do you need to keep them?
 Lenders may want to see them if you apply for credit at a later date.
 You also need them to make sure no one can try and collect on a debt that you filed bankruptcy on in your case.

-- Check Your Credit Report Regularly
+Check Your Credit Report Regularly

-Credit reports from each of the three major credit reporting agencies can be obtained fro free once a year.
+Credit reports from each of the three major credit reporting agencies can be obtained for free once a year.
 It is important to see what your creditors are saying about you.
 Let the dust settle from your bankruptcy and in 6 months and begin to make sure that you have zero balance on the debts you filed on.
 This is so it isn’t reflected as outstanding debt.

-- Start a Budget and Review it Regularly
+Start a Budget and Review it Regularly

-- Start an Emergency Fund
+Start an Emergency Fund

 This is a part of good budgeting.
 You can start saving for emergencies.
-This is money that you put aside after your regular expenses for a flat tire, car trouble or unexpected house hold issues that can arise.
+This is money that you put aside after your regular expenses for a flat tire, car trouble or unexpected household issues that can arise.
 This is a smart measure so you don’t have to borrow when a need arises you didn’t expect.

-- Think About New Credit
+Obtain New Credit

 Rebuild your credit in a smart way.
 Control your budget and what you spend.
 Start with a small credit limit and monitor your charges carefully so you don’t get over extended.